overextended/ox_inventory/index.md

 * Mythic Notify [[Download]](https://github.com/thelindat/mythic_notify)
 * Mythic Progbar [[Download]](https://github.com/thelindat/mythic_progbar)
 * OneSync must be enabled (up to 32 slots is free)
 * The ability to follow instructions and learn
+* Delete `ghmattimysql/config.json` to fallback to using the MySQL connection string in server.cfg

 <h2 align='center'> Framework </h2>